genjix/darkmarket/README.md

-DarkMarket
+#DarkMarket
 =======

 DarkMarket is a safe untouchable marketplace for the planet Earth.
 Distributed free from tyranny and protected by the GPL.

 `pip install pyzmq`
 `pip install tornado`
 `pip install pyelliptic`

+## OSX Users

 For OSX there is a CLANG error when installing pyzmq but you can use the following command to ignore warnings: